What is Environment Variable?

 Environment variables are dynamic “object” on a computer that can store a value, which in turn can be referenced by one or more software programs in Windows.

 Environment variables are dynamic in nature, and it can be changed.
-There are number of environment variables that can be referenced by programs and can be useful in finding information about their computer environment.
+There are a number of environment variables that can be referenced by programs and can be useful in finding information about their computing environment.